vanitoz/nyc_mhtn_ds_120720_Project_2/README.md

     └── README.md

 ## Business Problem
-Predict housing prices using contectual data in Kings County, Seattle, WA
+Predict housing prices using contectual data in Kings County, Seattle, WA.
+Having an accurate sales prediction will aid in strategizing the investment options to maximize profit of realstate company that interesting into this model.
+A multiple linaer regression model will be built base on provided property data for this task.